-The SW-RAF10000 extracts a significant amount of predominantly hot/warm air from inside your establishment; for cooling to take place we need to replace the extracted air.
+Our commercial fans extract significant amounts of predominantly hot/warm air from inside your establishment; for cooling to take place we need to replace the extracted air.

-If you don’t have existing passive ventilation vents in the building replacement air can be obtained by leaving windows, roller doors, emergency exit doors or anything similar slightly open while the SW-RAF10000 is operating.
+Replacement air is usually dragged in through ventilation vents that already exist in the building.
+If you don’t have existing passive ventilation vents replacement air can be obtained by leaving windows, roller doors, emergency exit doors, or anything similar slightly open while the units are operating.

 16) Where does replacement air come from?

 17) What is the difference between an intake and exhaust vent?